Moment of inertia: Introduction

 In 1673, Christiaan Huygens introduced this parameter in his study of the oscillation of a body hanging from a pivot, known as a compound pendulum.
 The term moment of inertia ("momentum inertiae" in Latin) was introduced by Leonhard Euler in his book Theoria motus corporum solidorum seu rigidorum in 1765, and it is incorporated into Euler's second law.

 The natural frequency of oscillation of a compound pendulum is obtained from the ratio of the torque imposed by gravity on the mass of the pendulum to the resistance to acceleration defined by the moment of inertia.
 Comparison of this natural frequency to that of a simple pendulum consisting of a single point of mass provides a mathematical formulation for moment of inertia of an extended body.

 The moment of inertia also appears in momentum, kinetic energy, and in Newton's laws of motion for a rigid body as a physical parameter that combines its shape and mass.
 There is an interesting difference in the way moment of inertia appears in planar and spatial movement.
 Planar movement has a single scalar that defines the moment of inertia, while for spatial movement the same calculations yield a 3 × 3 matrix of moments of inertia, called the inertia matrix or inertia tensor.

 The moment of inertia of a rotating flywheel is used in a machine to resist variations in applied torque to smooth its rotational output.
 The moment of inertia of an airplane about its longitudinal, horizontal and vertical axes determine how steering forces on the control surfaces of its wings, elevators and rudder(s) affect the plane's motions in roll, pitch and yaw.

 Definition

 The moment of inertia is defined as the product of mass of section and the square of the distance between the reference axis and the centroid of the section.
+It is denoted with the symbol I or J.

 Spinning figure skaters can reduce their moment of inertia by pulling in their arms, allowing them to spin faster due to conservation of angular momentum.

 Video of rotating chair experiment, illustrating moment of inertia.
 When the spinning professor pulls his arms, his moment of inertia decreases; to conserve angular momentum, his angular velocity increases.